wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 You have successfully ripple started the new 22.0.0.12 servers in the collective.

-In this section, you will test the PlantsByWebSphere and WhereAmI applications and ensure the applications run properly after the upgrade to Liberty 22.0.0.12.
+In this section, you test the PlantsByWebSphere and WhereAmI applications and ensure the applications run properly after the upgrade to Liberty 22.0.0.12.